microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 ##### Returns

-The number of entries in the list.
+The number of buffers in the pool.

 ##### Remarks

-* The actual number of buffers in the list may change immediately or even while this Method executes.
+* In a multi-threaded environment, the actual number of buffers in the list may change immediately or even while this Method executes.
 Therefore, this Method is only useful in limited scenarios.

 -----------------------------------------------------------------------------------------------------------------------------------

 ##### DMF_BufferPool_Enumerate

 This Method enumerates all the buffers in a DMF_BufferPool instance and calls a given callback for each buffer.
 ```
 _IRQL_requires_max_(DISPATCH_LEVEL)
 VOID